Restrictive diets - more harm than good?

 It may seem like a good idea to cut certain food groups from our diets, but it is safe to do so?

-High levels of fat in the body lead to raised cholesterol levels, increasing the risk of heart disease.
+We all know that high levels of fat in the body lead to raised cholesterol levels, increasing the risk of heart disease.
 Many people are eager to cut fat out of their diets to try and shift a few pounds.
 However, cutting fat completely from the diet can do more harm than good, as dietary fat is essential to keep the body healthy.